Police around the country are taking precautions in light of Baton Rouge killings

 “My deputy went down fighting,” Gautreaux said.
 “He returned fire to the very end.
 We could actually see in the video the bullets hitting the concrete around him.”

-Once Long killed Garafola, he saw the wounded officer move and “shot him twice,” Gautreaux said.
+Once Long killed Garafola, he saw the other wounded officer move and “shot him twice,” Gautreaux said.

 Back at the fitness center, Deputy Nicholas Tullier, 41, had just got back in his patrol car to run the tag of the Malibu when Long emerged in the parking lot, Gautreaux said.